Xapgkop4uk/smart-ng/README.md

 # Smart-ng
 test task for Smartbics

+## Instal

+clone

+npm install

+npm start

-# gitHub pages
+## gitHub pages

-also you can show this progect on https://xapgkop4uk.github.io
+also you can see this project on https://xapgkop4uk.github.io